cdktf/cdktf-provider-googlebeta/docs/googleEventarcChannel.java.md

 - *Type:* java.lang.String

-Required.
 The resource name of the channel.
 Must be unique within the location on the project.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.24.0/docs/resources/google_eventarc_channel#name GoogleEventarcChannel#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.25.0/docs/resources/google_eventarc_channel#name GoogleEventarcChannel#name}

 ---